-So, a couple of days ago I went back to the baking drawing board– brainstorming "who" I can bake for other than the two of us while I ate my lunch.
+A couple of days ago I went back to the baking drawing board-- brainstorming "who" I can bake for other than the two of us.

-Then I look down to see Allie begging for my food at my feet and I had my answer.
+Then I look down to see Allie begging for my food at my feet.
+I had my answer.

 After all, I have my peanut butter dog treat recipe but they're definitely a more relaxed, drop cookie style recipe.
 I've always wanted to play around with a cutout dog cookie recipe for Allie, but haven't had the time.

 And time I now have and am actively looking to fill, so I began playing around with a recipe on Saturday.

 Being that I mysteriously have 3 cans of pumpkin (🤔) and have a large jar of peanut butter remaining from a Costco haul -- from what seems like a lifetime ago -- I got to work creating a cookie with two of Allie's favorite foods.

 With peanut butter, canned pumpkin, whole wheat flour, flaxseed meal, and egg, these cookies are full of dog-healthy ingredients and flavors they love.
 They're also made with pantry staple ingredients I almost always have on hand.

 And now, every time I open the freezer to grab myself a treat, Allie jumps up to get her treat, too.
 And get a treat she does.
 After all, we're all trying to get through this together, huh?